Penis or Penile Discharge: Causes and Treatment

 White discharge from the penis can be caused by various factors, including sexual arousal, prostate issues, or infections such as yeast or bacterial infections.
 It's important to consult a doctor for proper diagnosis and treatment.

-Discharge caused by sexually transmitted infections (STIs) can vary in color.
+Discharge caused by sexually transmitted infections (STIs) can vary in colour.
 It may appear white, yellow, green, or even bloody, depending on the type and severity of the infection.
 Any abnormal discharge should prompt a visit to a healthcare provider for evaluation and testing.

 4. Can you get penis discharge without having an STD?